 Background and Credit

-The initial application process is no time to trust your gut or skip a step because you have a good feeling about a prospective tenant, which leads to our next tip for interviewing prospective tenants for your New Britain rental property.
-First, run a complete background and credit check on every single applicant.
+Our second tip for interviewing prospective tenants for your New Britain rental property is to run a complete background and credit check on every single applicant.
 Previous evictions are a red flag to proceed with caution, but you should remain fair in your consideration and take it on a case-by-case basis.
 Circumstances in life can cause blips on our credit history; consider how they have resolved their credit issues.
 If there is a criminal record and they have paid their debt to society, carefully weigh the type of crime and how much time has passed since the last incident.
-Take the time to ensure that you’re not placing someone with a long and uninterrupted history of violent crimes into your properties.
+Taking the time to ensure that you’re not placing someone with a long and uninterrupted history of violent crimes into your properties is crucial.

 The Property Warehouse

 Lastly, our final tip for interviewing prospective tenants for your New Britain rental property is to hire a property management company like The Property Warehouse to handle tenant screening for you.
 Their team of professionals is experienced in conducting interviews, checking references, and screening tenants to find the best fit for your rental property.
 By leaving it to the pros, you can ensure that your tenant screening process is thorough, unbiased, and effective.
 If you’re ready to hand over this important step of property management to the experts, contact The Property Warehouse at (203) 626-4282 and let them help you find the best tenants for your rental property in New Britain.